How to Build a WordPress Demo Site (Step-by-Step Guide for 2025)

 InstaWP is not just a demo site generator for WordPress—it’s your full sandbox → staging → production workflow.

-Traditional Demo Site Setup vs InstaWP (Side-by-Side Comparison)
+Traditional WordPress Demo Website Setup vs InstaWP (Side-by-Side Comparison)

 Still spinning up demo websites in WordPress the old way?
 Here’s how that stacks up against using InstaWP.